Lasso in infinite dimension: application to variable selection in functional multivariate linear regression: Computing the Lasso estimator

 It can be proven that, taking $r=r_{\max}$, the solution of the minimisation problem~\eqref{eq:LASSOinf} is $\widehat{\boldsymbol\beta}_{\boldsymbol\lambda(r_{\max})}=(0,...,0)$.
 Starting from this value of $r_{\max}$, we choose a grid decreasing from $r_{\max}$ to $r_{\min}=\delta r_{\max}$ of $n_r$ values equally spaced in the log scale i.e.

-For each $k\in\{1,...,n_r-1\}$, the minimisation of criterion~\eqref{eq:LASSOinf} with $r=r_k$ is then performed using the result of the minimisation of~\eqref{eq:LASSOinf} with $r=r_{k+1}$ as an initialisation.
+For each $k\in\{1,...,n_r-1\}$, the minimisation of criterion~\eqref{eq:LASSOinf} (resp.~\eqref{eq:LASSOproj}) with $r=r_k$ is then performed using the result of the minimisation of~\eqref{eq:LASSOinf} (resp.~\eqref{eq:LASSOproj}) with $r=r_{k+1}$ as an initialisation.
 As pointed out by \citet{glmnet}, this scheme leads to a more stable and faster algorithm.
 In practice, we chose $\delta=0.001$ and $n_r=100$.
-However, when $r$ is too small, the algorithm does not converge.
-We believe that it is linked with the fact that the optimisation problem~\eqref{eq:LASSOinf} has no solution as soon as $\dim(\Hb_j)=+\infty$ and $\lambda_j=0$ for a $j\in\{1,...,p\}$.
+However, when $r$ is too small, the algorithm does not always converge, in particular when the dimension is large or infinite.
+We believe that it is linked with the fact that the optimisation problem~\eqref{eq:LASSOinf} has no solution as soon as $\dim(\mathbf H)\geq {\rm rk}(\widehat{\boldsymbol\Gamma})$ and $\boldsymbol\lambda=0$.

-In the case where the noise variance is known, Theorem~\ref{prop:oracle} suggests the value $r_n=4\sqrt{2}\sigma\sqrt{p\ln(q)/n}$.
-We recall that Equation~\eqref{eq:oracle} is obtained with probability $1-p^{1-q}$.
+In the case where the noise variance is known, Theorem~\ref{prop:oracle} suggests the value We recall that Equation~\eqref{eq:oracle} is obtained with probability $1-p^{1-q}$.
 Hence, if we want a precision better than $1-\alpha$, we take $q=1-\ln(\alpha)/\ln(p)$.
 However, in practice, the parameter $\sigma^2$ is usually unknown.
 We propose three methods to choose the parameter $r$ among the grid $\mathcal R$ and compare them in the simulation study.